ingenieria-del-software-2/ingenieria-del-software-2.github.io/README.md

 3. Inside your repository folder, run:

     ```
-    docker run -p 4000:4000 -v `pwd`:/app mangar/jekyll:1.1 bash -c "bundle install; bundle exec jekyll serve"
+    docker run --rm --label=jekyll --volume=$(pwd):/srv/jekyll -it -p 127.0.0.1:4000:4000 jekyll/jekyll:pages jekyll serve
     ```
 4. View your website at <http://localhost:4000>.

 Disclaimer: I personally am NOT using local development so I don't know much about running Jekyll locally.
 If you follow this route, please don't ask me questions because unfortunately I honestly won't be able to help!

 Aditionally, if you choose to deploy Jekyll using a local ruby installation, you can tell Jekyll to automatically categorize your blog posts by tags.
 You just need to set `link-tags: true` in `_config.yml`.
 Jekyll will then generate a new page for each unique tag which lists all of the posts that belong to that tag.

 ## Credits